falkyre/nhl-led-scoreboard-img/README.md

 SSH is enabled by default.
 The default username is `pi` with password `scoreboard`.
 See the wiki [Connect with SSH](https://github.com/falkyre/nhl-led-scoreboard-img/wiki/Connect-with-SSH) for more information and links.

-## First login
+## Onboarding

+To do initial configuration, after you get setup on WiFi and know your Raspberry Pi IP address, you can open `http://{Your Raspberry Pi IP}:8000` in your browser and follow the onboarding instructions there.

-You will need to SSH to your Raspberry Pi to finalize some settings for getting the NHL LED Scoreboard to work.
-On first login, you will be prompted to select a single team (to create a basic config.json), the size of your board and if you have the antiflicker mod for the adafruit boards, then it will run a test script that will display the latest version of the NHL LED Scoreboard software.
+If you wish to onboard via SSH, you can also do initial setup by ssh-ing to your Raspberry Pi and logging in as the `pi` user.
+On first login via SSH, you will be prompted to select a single team (to create a basic config.json), the size of your board and if you have the antiflicker mod for the adafruit boards, then it will run a test script that will display the latest version of the NHL LED Scoreboard software.
 If that passes, you will be asked to enable the supervisor and then the raspberry pi will reboot.

-On reboot, if everything is working you will see a splash screen, then a loading image and the NHL LED Scoreboard will run wth the basic config.json created on the first initial log in.
+On reboot, if everything is working you will see a splash screen, then a loading image and the NHL LED Scoreboard will run with the basic config.json created on the first initial log in.
 If you want to change the config.json, either edit the file by hand or use the /home/pi/nhl-led-scoreboard/nhl_setup tool.

 ## Community